 What were Russia's historical advantages?
 First of all, its cultural and territorial proximity to Europe.
 Europe and Russia together are able to create a self-sufficient conglomerate - from raw materials to post-industrial goods, with a gradual shift of the industrial component to the East.
-If the "national pride of Great Russians" does not allow us to pursue the same path as Peter the Great, then we are left with the option of a raw materials appendage of China, or whatever you call it.
+If the "national pride of Great Russians" does not allow us to pursue the same path as Peter the Great, then we are left with the option of a raw materials appendage of China or with the option of a raw materials appendage of China, or whatever you call it.
 The Chinese are not objectively interested in creating a competitor on the China-Europe line for themselves; Russia, in economic terms, may be of interest to them as a source of cheap raw materials and a territory for transport links.
 Should we develop economic ties with China and the Asia-Pacific region as a whole?
 Yes, absolutely.
 But we should not expect a free of charge "Oriental miracle."